mateimicu/mateimicu/content/masters-degree-01.md

 I was able to select the courses on my own (not follow a predefined curriculum) but an extra `research` component was added to my degree.
 At the end of each semester, I'll have to present what research journey and a comity will decide if I passed, and can continue with my degree, or I failed and have to switch to a normal master's degree (with a predefined curriculum).
-My research focus will be on distributed systems and as part of my first semester I'll try and grasp as much of the available literature as possible in order to come with a specific "thing" that I can focus my efforts on (besides the normal courses).
+My research focus will be on distributed systems and as part of my first semester, I'll try and grasp as much of the available literature as possible to come with a specific "thing" that I can focus my efforts on (besides the normal courses).

-I'll try and keep a weekly update (maybe it will be useful for my coordinators or for me when I have to present my progress), but as the semester started four weeks ago this update will contain the current status of my studies.
+I'll try and keep a weekly update (maybe it will be useful for my coordinators or me when I have to present my progress), but as the semester started four weeks ago this update will contain the current status of my studies.

 ## Web Application Development

-For this course we will have to complete a project, from the proposed one I already chose [DiSyO][distyo], the project will be done in a team (I already paired with another two students).
+For this course, we will have to complete a project, from the proposed one I already chose [DiSyO][distyo], the project will be done in a team (I already paired with another two students).
 Not many updates on this course, we will have to start work for the project.
 Until now the course had a "fast-paced" recap of the [Web Systems Development][web] undergraduate course, but we are starting to move into the semantics web part of the course.

 ## Advance Chapters of Neural Networks